 Main Purpose of Job

-4. Applicants may substitute one year of professional auditing experience for one year of the required experience.
+1. Candidates may substitute one year of professional accounting experience for one year of auditing experience.

 DESIRED OR PREFERRED QUALIFICATIONS